The-Old-Castle-Defense/docs/how-to-start-playing.md

-::description
-There are two main types of players - Warriors (NFT owners) and Investors (Treasury Tokens holders).
+<p>There are two main types of players - Warriors (NFT owners) and Investors (Treasury Tokens holders).
 ::

 # 🚀 How to start playing